boldbi/boldbi-kubernetes/helm/docs/bold-common-configuration.md

 > **Note:** To save the changes press `ctrl + X`,  `Y` and  `Enter`.

-Step 4: Restart the application after save the changes by running the below command now you can access the application with subpath using any browser.
+Step 4: Restart the application after save the changes by running the below command.
+Now you can access the application with subpath using any browser.

 ```console
 kubectl rollout restart deploy